A systematic approach to improving antimicrobial use, with a view to improving clinical outcomes and minimising adverse

 In addition to the six monthly reports below, National Utilisation Surveillance Program (NAUSP) also produces detailed annual reports showing usage of an expanded number of antimicrobials both nationally and in individual Australian public and private hospitals in a de-identified manner.

 Prior to January 2021, total-hospital acute usage rates included usage in the emergency department and operating theatres.
 Usage in these areas will now be reported separately relative to patient presentations (replacing occupied bed days as a measure of patient activity), and are not included in total-hospital (or non-Critical Care) from January 2021.

-Some usage rates continued to fluctuate during the January to June 2021 reporting period.
+Some usage rates fluctuated markedly during the COVID-19 pandemic.
 OBDs dropped markedly for some hospitals in some months, with consequential increases in reported usage rates.
 Usage rates should be interpreted with caution as they reflect the quantity of antimicrobials distributed or dispensed from pharmacy and not actual consumption at patient level.
-Some hospitals were unable to submit complete data for the reporting period due to the impact of COVID-19 on staffing capacity.
+Some hospitals were unable to submit complete data for some months due to the impact of COVID-19 on staffing capacity.

 These 2-year longitudinal reports include aggregated usage by all contributors for both total hospital use and Critical Care (including Intensive Care and High Dependency Units) use.

-These six-monthly reports allow contributors to compare their usage with other hospitals within their state or territory.
+These six-monthly reports allow contributors to compare their usage of each antibacterial class with other hospitals within their state or territory.